poleshko-maria/hello-world/README.md

 # hello-world
 My first repository
 Hello!
 I`m Mariia.
-I like the process of learning JavaScript.
+I like the process of learning JavaScript and JS itself :)